Declare authorized sellers with ads.txt

 Frequently asked questions

 I see an alert about my ads.txt file in AdSense.
 How do I check which of my sites has an incorrect ads.txt file?

-Per the ads.txt v1.0.1 specification update, Google supports a single HTTP redirect to a destination outside the original root domain (eg. example1.com/ads.txt re-directs to example2.com/ads.txt).
+Google supports a single HTTP redirect to a destination outside the original root domain (for example, example1.com/ads.txt re-directs to example2.com/ads.txt).
+See the IAB update.